 DISCLAIMERS OF WARRANTY / LIMITATIONS OF LIABILITIES

-THE OSC AND ANY INFORMATION, CONTENT OR SERVICES MADE AVAILABLE ON OR THROUGH THE OSC PLATFORM ARE PROVIDED “AS IS” AND “AS AVAILABLE” WITHOUT WARRANTY OF ANY KIND (EXPRESS, IMPLIED OR OTHERWISE), INCLUDING, WITHOUT LIMITATION, ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT, EXCEPT INSOFAR AS ANY SUCH IMPLIED WARRANTIES MAY NOT BE DISCLAIMED UNDER APPLICABLE LAW.
+THE ASU UNIVERSAL LEARNER COURSES AND ANY INFORMATION, CONTENT OR SERVICES MADE AVAILABLE ON OR THROUGH THE ASU UNIVERSAL LEARNER COURSES PLATFORM ARE PROVIDED “AS IS” AND “AS AVAILABLE” WITHOUT WARRANTY OF ANY KIND (EXPRESS, IMPLIED OR OTHERWISE), INCLUDING, WITHOUT LIMITATION, ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT, EXCEPT INSOFAR AS ANY SUCH IMPLIED WARRANTIES MAY NOT BE DISCLAIMED UNDER APPLICABLE LAW.

-NEITHER ASU NOR ITS CONTRACTORS WARRANT THAT THE OSC WILL OPERATE IN AN UNINTERRUPTED OR ERROR-FREE MANNER, THAT THE OSC PLATFORM IS FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS, OR THAT THE COURSES OR CONTENT PROVIDED WILL MEET YOUR NEEDS OR EXPECTATIONS.
-NEITHER ASU NOR ITS CONTRACTORS MAKE ANY WARRANTY ABOUT THE ACCURACY, COMPLETENESS, TIMELINESS, OR QUALITY OF THE OSC OR ANY COURSES OR CONTENT, OR THAT ANY PARTICULAR COURSES OR CONTENT WILL CONTINUE TO BE MADE AVAILABLE.
+NEITHER ASU NOR ITS CONTRACTORS WARRANT THAT THE ASU UNIVERSAL LEARNER COURSES WILL OPERATE IN AN UNINTERRUPTED OR ERROR-FREE MANNER, THAT THE ASU UNIVERSAL LEARNER COURSES PLATFORM IS FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS, OR THAT THE COURSES OR CONTENT PROVIDED WILL MEET YOUR NEEDS OR EXPECTATIONS.
+NEITHER ASU NOR ITS CONTRACTORS MAKE ANY WARRANTY ABOUT THE ACCURACY, COMPLETENESS, TIMELINESS, OR QUALITY OF THE ASU UNIVERSAL LEARNER COURSES OR ANY COURSES OR CONTENT, OR THAT ANY PARTICULAR COURSES OR CONTENT WILL CONTINUE TO BE MADE AVAILABLE.

 User Postings Disclaimer.
-You understand that when using the OSC Platform you will be exposed to User Content from a variety of sources and that neither ASU nor its Contractors are responsible for the accuracy, usefulness, reliability or intellectual property rights or relating to such User Content.
+You understand that when using the ASU Universal Learner Courses Platform you will be exposed to User Content from a variety of sources and that neither ASU nor its Contractors are responsible for the accuracy, usefulness, reliability or intellectual property rights or relating to such User Content.
 You further understand and acknowledge that you may be exposed to User Content that is inaccurate, offensive, defamatory, indecent or objectionable and you agree to waive, and hereby do waive, any legal or equitable rights or remedies you have or may have against ASU or any of the ASU’s contractors with respect thereto.
 Neither ASU nor its Contractors endorse any User Content or any opinion, recommendation or advice expressed therein.
-Neither ASU nor its Contractors have any obligation to monitor any User Content or any other user communications through the OSC.
+Neither ASU nor its Contractors have any obligation to monitor any User Content or any other user communications through the ASU Universal Learner Courses.

 GOVERNING LAW AND JURISDICTION